Skip to content

 – Hugh George Goodacre (1865-1952) Collection [Downie-Lepczyk 70 (17 Sep 1986), 275 (“Goodacre’s Byzantine Empire,” not illustrated)];

-– Ducal House of Saxe-Coburg, Gotha & collection of Curt von Bose (1808-1884), Leipzig (by 1842).
+– Ducal House of Saxe-Coburg, Gotha, under curation or collection of Curt von Bose (1808-1884), Leipzig (by 1842).

 Institutional Hist.: Housed at Ashmolean Museum, Oxford University, c.
 1952-1986, the Heberden Coin Room [Goodacre Loan by Mrs. N.J.
 Goodacre, coinciding w/ Colin Kraay’s (1918-1982) service as assistant (from 1948), then Keeper of Coins (1975-1982)].

 Publication Hist.: Goodacre p.
-312, No. 3 (this coin illustrated), in Hugh Goodacre (1957/1933), Handbook of Coinage in the Byzantine Empire, Part III, reprinted from Numismatic Circular (1931)
+312, No. 3 (this coin illustrated), in Hugh Goodacre (1957/1933), Handbook of Coinage in the Byzantine Empire, Part III, reprinted from Numismatic Circular (1931) [my copy ex W.B.
+Porter Lib.];

-– Goodacre 1938, p.
+– Goodacre (1938), p.
 159, No. 1A (this coin illustrated), in “The Flat Bronze Coinage of Nicaea,” Numismatic Chronicle Vol 18;

-– Goodacre 1931, p.
+– Goodacre (1931), p.
 157, No. 7 & Pl.
 Plate XI, No. 11 (this coin illustrated), in “Notes on Some Rare Byzantine Coins.”
 Numismatic Chronicle Vol. 11;

-– Sabatier 1862, Page 293 & Pl.
-LXIV, fig. 12 (this coin illustrated by Leon Dardel [1814-1892?] in idealized line drawing merged w/ DOC 56.1 = fig. 11), in Description générale des monnaies byzantines frappées sous les empereurs d’Orient…;
+– Sabatier (1862), Page 293 & Pl.
+LXIV, fig. 12 (this coin illustrated by Leon Dardel [1814-1892?] in idealized line drawing merged w/ DOC 56.1 = Fig. 11), in Description générale des monnaies byzantines frappées sous les empereurs d’Orient…;

-– Thompsen 836 (this coin cited on p.
+– Thomsen 836 (this coin cited on p.
 66 to Sabatier LXIV, 12), in (1873) Catalogue de la Collection de Monnaies de Feu Christian Jürgensen Thomsen, vol. II.1 (Copenhagen: Thiele);

-– Krestev 2291 (this coin cited to Goodacre 3), in (1970) Bewertungstabelle von den Byzantinischen Münzen… [my copy ex Malloy Library w/ bookplate, Malter 89 (12 Jan 2008), 1197];
+– Krestev 2291 (this coin cited to Goodacre 3), in (1970) Bewertungstabelle von den Byzantinischen Münzen… [my copy ex Malloy Lib. w/ bookplate];

 – wildwinds “digital plate coin” on John III page (SB 2114).